Software-Applications/restaurant-analysis-py/README.md

     SENDGRID_API_KEY = "<Your SendGrid API Key>"
     MY_EMAIL_ADDRESS = "<Your email address>"  # (SendGrid will use this email to send notification to detination email addresses)

-### Google Drive API Credentials
+### Google Drive
-TO use google drive api to write data to google sheets, we need to set up a service account and generate its associated JSON credentials file.
+To use google drive api to write data to google sheets, we need to set up a service account and generate its associated JSON credentials file.
 Follow the below steps in sequential order
   + Click on this [link](https://consle.developers.google.com)
-  + Create a new project, and give it your own name
-  + GO inside the project.
+  + Create a new project, and give it your own name.
+Go inside the project.
   + From the menu, go to API & Services
   + Search and enable Gogle Drive API and Google Sheet API
   + From the project dashbord, click on 'Create Credentials' to create a service account Key
   + Select a name for your service account.
-GIve it 'Owner' role.
-Make sure for the Key type, you select JSON
+Give it 'Owner' role.
+Make sure for the JSON is selected for key type
-  + The above step will down a file to your computer.
+  + The above step will download a file to your computer.
 Rename this file as gcreds.json, and copy it to google_credentials folder in project respository

 ### Google Sheets Dataset
 You need this dataset to collect data from Yelp API.
 Follow the steps below to set up Google Sheets
   + Go to Google sheets using your gmail account
   + Create a new sheet.
 Give it anyname.
   + Create 2 tabs - a) business_search b) business_reviews.
-The business search tab holds data about restaurant businesses and the business_reviews tab holds data of customer reviews.
+The business search tab holds data about restaurant businesses and the business_reviews tab holds data about customer reviews.
   + Go to your gcreds.json file in google_credentials folder.
-Copy the 'Client Email' and give this email id write privileges to this google sheet document.
+Copy the 'Client Email' and give this email id 'edit' privileges to this google sheet document.
-  + copy the google sheet id from the url, and paste it in .env file using below syntax
+  + Copy the google sheet id from the url, and paste it in .env file using below syntax

-  GOOGLE_SHEET_ID="1hSin9PpTR6DFnXsdckXF9eJbb97qlh8TtA-smcLOpZY"
+  GOOGLE_SHEET_ID="<Your Google Sheet ID>"

 A sample of .env called .env example is available in project respository.
 You could use is as a template for .env file.